The Interim Cofounder™

 Startup Adviser + Mentor

-As an adviser and mentor, I offer my expertise to a small number of tech startup founders who have early traction and want daily support and a fresh perspective with ... what's next.
+As an adviser, mentor and interim cofounder™, I offer my expertise to a small number of early-stage tech startup founders who want daily support and a fresh perspective.
 I am here to guide founders, whether it's with strategy, product, tech, growth, operations, investment, m&a and exit.

-· add an experienced entrepreneur and startup founder to your team
+· add an experienced entrepreneur and interim cofounder™ to your team

 · growth support and access to more contacts, sales leads and resources